marekdlugos/kauzy/README.md

 My vision for this project is very simple - create an environment for someone (either organization, co-author, activist) that would fill up the app with data.
 I have no intentions of writing very own content, instead, I would love the app to link from cases screen to various media from the country.

-Goals:
+**Goals:**
 1. Create an app that every country could use to increase the awareness of its citizens.
 2. Keep this solution apolitical.

 ## Help Needed

-Because I have more stuff on the plate to figure out I would appreciate any help with coding.
+Because I have more stuff on the plate to figure out, I would appreciate any help with coding.

 ## Key Features